UK-MAC/mega-stream/README.md

 Additional options can be passed to the Makefile as `make OPTIONS=`.

 ## Notes
-The Fortran version is currently only v0.1, and does not implement the updated version which includes the reduction.
+The Fortran version does not have any command line argument checking.